 Wise only ever uses the mid-market rate, the only exchange rate that’s truly fair to use.
 So if you’re sending money to Peru, this could be the perfect way to do it, and far cheaper than transferring money using a bank.

 With a borderless multi-currency account from Wise, you can even hold money in Peruvian sol - and dozens of other currencies.
 You can also send money internationally to over 50 countries, without worrying about unfair or fluctuating exchange rates.
 There’s no monthly fee, either.
+In addition, you can get the Wise debit Mastercard, so you can withdraw cash from ATMs, and pay for goods and services wherever you are in the world.

 Good luck using ATMs in Peru, and don’t get stuck paying more than you have to for your withdrawals.